-Learn how to make a homemade pumpkin pie spice recipe with the perfect ratios of 5 simple spices PLUS a variety of recipes to use it.
+Learn how to make a homemade pumpkin pie spice recipe with the perfect ratios of 5 simple spices PLUS 8 recipes to use it.

 It only takes a few minutes to make, it's economical, and you can use it in sweet and savory recipes.

 It also makes the perfect gift for friends and family at this time of year.

 Did you know that pumpkin pie spice does not contain any pumpkin?
 It is a combination of 5 warm spices that are perfect to use in a variety of pumpkin recipes, pies, soups, fudge, drinks, and winter comfort food.

 There are so many variations of pumpkin spice, the recipe below is a classic combination that is based on ground cinnamon and other classic winter spices such as ground ginger, ground allspice, ground nutmeg, and ground cloves.
 There is also an option to make variations such as ground cardamom (completely optional).

 Cardamom gives it that extra winter comfort food flavor.
 You may omit this if you like, but after much trial and error, I truly believe it takes how to make pumpkin pie spice to another level.
 Go on, try it yourself and taste the difference.